erniehs-zz/landscape/README.md

 - settling of water
 - leveling of water

-thes efeatures are toggled with the buttons or using the r, s, l, e keys.
+these features are toggled with the buttons or using the r, s, l, e keys.

 ## landscape generation